azooz2003-bit/Phia-Explore/README.md

 #### Editorial (Secondary) Card
 - The 3 product images on the right side are equal height (dynamic based on primary editorial image) but fixed width.

-#### Masonry Grid
-- On first-ever load, I use the estimated height of each feed item type as a heuristic to place the feed item into the appropriate column.
-For subsequent loads, I use a cached aspect ratio value derived from the disk.

 ## Architecture